Labradors are naughty and you might find their behaviour funny. But not everything.

 2. Effective Training

 Whenever your dog goes toward a poop call him with a “command word” and lure him with a treat.
 Give him a special treat which he likes.
-It might be difficult in the beginning, but trust me with patience your dogs get habituated and stops going towards the poop.
+It might be difficult in the beginning, but trust me, with patience your dog gets habituated and stops going towards the poop.

 3. Other practical solutions that help

-– Adding probiotics to improve your dog’s gut health.
+– Adding probiotics to improve your dog’s gut health may help.
 Because sometimes gut health is the culprit.

 – Lack of necessary digestive enzymes can cause this poop eating behaviour.
-Hence adding digestive enzymes to improve nutrient absorption will help.
+Hence adding digestive enzymes to improve nutrient absorption can help.

 – Deficiency in hydrochloric acid can sometimes cause coprophagia.
 Add unfiltered raw apple cider vinegar to your dog’s diet.
 I use the same for my dog for its gut health.

-– Keep the yard clean and remove the poop as soon as your dog eliminates.
+– Keep the yard clean and remove the poop as soon as your dog eliminates it.
 Remember always to keep the cat litter box away from your dog.